Dieterbe/body.build/devdocs/README.md

 * it's because we except certain commonalities between different data files, ui files etc, so putting them closer together may help with diffing files, copying them etc on the CLI

+### TODO: incorporate eccentric overloading.it's recommended for all

+ if you have machines or weight-releasers available to implement eccentric overloading, it’s generally good to do so.
+If not, there are still several ways you can implement eccentric overloading in your training.1.
+Bilaterally performing the concentric phase of an exercise, while unilaterally performing the eccentric.
+For example, during a machine leg extension or lying leg curl you can lift up the pad with both legs and then lower it under control with just one leg.2.
+Using momentum to aid the concentric phase while controlling the eccentric.
+This can be used during, for example, calf jumps, butterfly lateral raises, step-ups, pulldowns and seated cable rows.
+(See the exercise selection course module for the exercise library with detailed exercise descriptions.)3.
+Biomechanically decreasing your strength during the eccentric phase.
+For example, you could switch from a supinated to a pronated grip during chin-ups.
+Zottman curls are an exercise that inherently have eccentric overloading.
+Strategy 2 is generally by far the most practical to implement

 TODO: look throughout the course modules about injury management and how it affects program. for sure:
 - eccentric overloading